t-beigbeder/otvl_cabri/doc/build.md

 ## Building from source

-This is currently the only way to get the application running.

 Instructions provided below must be run on a Linux system.

 Install a golang 1.20+ distribution, instructions are available